dobromirmontauk/open-leadership-management-cookbook/tools/pressure_test.md

 A forcing function that makes something hard-to-ignore.
+E.g. making a YES/NO decision, no gray area.
+Or putting together an actual formula that spits out a value at the end.